LittleTealeaf/dotfiles/nvim/README.md

 As it stands, this is the first mostly complete configuration setup for neovim.
 I am a relatively new user, so I am sure there are flaws.

+## Todo:
+Restart from scratch, now that I have a decently working version of neovim

 ## Plugins

 I've decided to use `Packer` for plugins.
 It seemed to be the easiest to include in configuration files, which made this whole dotfile repository possible